MajorZiploc/code_runner.vim/README.md

 let use_runner_options_in_container="true" |
 " Recommend using 'mechatroner/rainbow_csv' for the 'rfc_csv' filetype  (Default: csv) let vim_code_runner_csv_type="rfc_csv" |
+" will decide if sql output will be in csv format or the default for the sql cli tool being used (Default: true) let vim_code_runner_sql_as_csv="true" |
 ```

 ### Specific Runner Options